MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/nano-server/Getting-Started-with-Nano-Server.md

 -   Using the computer name you assigned to the Nano Server while configuring it, you can get the IP address with ping.
 For example, `ping NanoServer-PC /4`.

 ### Using Windows PowerShell remoting
-To manage Nano Server with Windows PowerShell remoting, you need to add the IP address of the Nano Server to your management computer‚Äôs list of trusted hosts, add the account you are using to the Nano Server‚Äôs administrators, and enable CredSSP if you plan to use that feature.
+To manage Nano Server with Windows PowerShell remoting, you need to add the IP address of the Nano Server to your management computerís list of trusted hosts, add the account you are using to the Nano Serverís administrators, and enable CredSSP if you plan to use that feature.

  >[!NOTE]
     > If the target Nano Server and your management computer are in the same AD DS forest (or in forests with a trust relationship), you should not add the Nano Server to the trusted hosts list--you can connect to the Nano Server by using its fully qualified domain name, for example: